-The radiologists of CDI respect and work closely with the chiropractic profession and are nationally recognized for their expertise in spine, neurological, musculoskeletal, body, and cardiac imaging.
+The radiologists of CDI respect and work closely with the chiropractic profession.
+They are nationally recognized for their expertise in spine, neurological, musculoskeletal, body, and cardiac imaging.

-Since its start in 1996, Erchonia Corporation has been working to advance the field of laser therapy by acting as independent researcher and product developer and by obtaining official validation from the scientific and medical community.
-In January of 2002, Erchonia’s low-level laser was the first one to be granted market clearance by the Food and Drug Administration.
+Since its start in 1996, Erchonia Corporation has been working to advance the field of laser therapy.
+They act as an independent researcher and product developer and obtain official validation from the scientific and medical community.
+Erchonia’s low-level laser was the first to be granted market clearance by the Food and Drug Administration in 2022.

 Foot Levelers, Inc.

 In addition to becoming the leading provider of custom-made Spinal Pelvic Stabilizers and related healthcare products, Foot Levelers has a remarkable history of support to many chiropractic academic institutions.
 The philanthropic legacy of the company’s founder, Monte H. Greenawalt, DC, DABCO, continues today under the leadership of his son, Kent Greenawalt.

 The Greenawalt’s have been supporting Northwestern since the early 1980s.
 Their gift in 2006 funded construction of a new library for the University.